We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 Enfield 1853 Pattern Three-band Rifle-MusketThis rifle was used by the British Empire during the 1850s and 1860s and was the second most used rifle in the American Civil War (on both sides).

-Wood and metal with fully moving parts.
+Wood and metal "Functional Replica" with working action.

 This rifle is quite long (at 55") and will increase shipping costs due to its length.